SECAD Sustainable Food Training Programme

 Join us and immerse your business leaders in the why, the what, the how, the when and the where of sustainability, climate, carbon, stakeholder engagement, resource efficiency, value generation, design thinking and the circular economy.
 Learn practical skills to apply immediately in your business to drive your sustainability performance.

-- Site visits to businesses considered to be pursuing best practice in the area of sustainability and/or resource efficiency (subject to COVID 19 government restrictions)
+- Case Study site visits will be arranged for businesses considered to be pursuing best practice in the area of sustainability/resource efficiency (Covid restrictions permitting)

-The modules covered in the training programme will include:
+The live, online workshops covered in the training programme include:

 - Our Food and Our Environment